-Is the PPE calculation different for a charter school than for a COE or school district?
+Is the PPE calculation different for a charter school than for a county office of education (COE) or school district?

 No. A charter school must follow the same process as a COE or school district, e.g., determine current expenditures and excluded expenditures, and distinguish between federal and state and local expenditures.